The Hills District

 Employment conditions in The Hills District demonstrate exceptional strength compared to most Australian markets

-Public administration & safety has particularly notable concentration with employment levels at 1.5 times the regional average.
-Manufacturing has limited presence in The Hills District with 3.8% employment compared to 6.4% regionally.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population vs resident population.
-In a 12-month period, employment increased by 6.7% while labour force grew by 7.6%, leading to an unemployment rate rise of 0.8 percentage points.
-This contrasts with Greater Brisbane where employment rose by 4.4%, labour force grew by 4.0%, and unemployment fell by 0.4 percentage points.
-State-level data from Sep-25 shows QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to The Hills District's employment mix suggests local growth of approximately 7.0%% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Manufacturing, however, has limited presence with 3.8% employment compared to 64% regionally.
+The area offers limited local employment opportunities as indicated by Census data.
+Over a 12-month period ending in June 2025, employment increased by 6.7%, while the labour force grew by 7.6%, causing unemployment to rise by 0.8 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to The Hills District's employment mix suggests local growth of approximately 7.0% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment